 The Pursuit of Perfection

 Are you dissatisfied regardless of how much you achieve?
 Is your work or that of others never good enough?
-Do your overly high standards let you down and sabotage your success?
-Would you like to put less pressure on yourself to succeed and enjoy life more?
+Do your overly high standards let you down, and sabotage your success?
+Would you like to stop the pursuit of perfection, put less pressure on yourself to succeed, and enjoy life more?

 Perfectionism versus Excellence

 It is important to differentiate between perfectionism and excellence.
 Perfectionism relates to setting extremely high standards and having unrealistic expectations of yourself and of others, and being displeased with anything else.

 While it is good to have high standards, it becomes a problem when the standards are so high that it becomes almost impossible or unrealistic to achieve them.
 It is a very good way to set ourselves up for failure.
 Despite great successes and achievements, perfectionists will be dissatisfied and will feel that they haven’t done enough.

 In contrast, excellence relates to being extremely good and competent at whatever we set out to learn or do.
 It is about being the best you can be, continually improving and learning to reach higher levels of performance, and growing as a person.
 Excellent people celebrate their successes and acknowledge themselves before setting their next achievable goal.
 This acknowledgement, in turn, breeds more success.

 Most perfectionist traits are developed in the first 21 years of a person’s life.
 Our interpretation of our environment in the first 21 years of our life (parents, siblings, relatives, school, friends, role models, partners, TV, internet, etc) defines our personality later in life.
 Often perfectionist tendencies develop during that time as a coping mechanism for dealing with life’s challenges.